In rift with Biden, Manchin vows to block oil, gas nominee - NewsBreak

 Melissa Schwartz, a spokeswoman for Interior Secretary Deb Haaland, said Interior was “very disappointed” to learn of Manchin's opposition to Daniel-Davis after he supported her during two committee hearings and votes over the past two years.

-“Laura Daniel-Davis has served this administration, as she has two others, with a dedication that we should aspire to see in every public servant,″ Schwartz said in an email.
-“She will continue to lead this portfolio at Interior and implement President Biden’s direction, stated consistently and clearly since Day One, with respect to carefully balancing the role that public lands and waters play as we face the climate crisis.”
+“Laura Daniel-Davis has served this administration, as she has two others, with a dedication that we should aspire to see in every public servant,'' Schwartz said.
+“She will continue to lead this portfolio at Interior and implement President Biden’s direction, stated consistently and clearly since Day One, with respect to carefully balancing the role that public lands and waters play as we face the climate crisis.“

 Daniel-Davis is one of several Biden nominees whom Manchin has opposed.
 Another is Gigi Sohn, who withdrew her nomination to the Federal Communications Commission after Manchin opposed her.